Suggested One Day Itineraries in Porirua City

 Day 3 Itinerary

 Take the whole family to the Strike Entertainment Centre, an indoor bowling alley in Kenepuru Drive where the whole family can relax and have a good time, lots of fun for anyone at any age.
 There is also a cafe located onsite where you can grab something to eat.
-Or have a go at the outdoor go-karts next to the carpark.

 Have a swim at the Arena Aquatic Centre at the Te Rauparaha Arena - a must do if you have children.
 The centre consists of a lane pool, leisure pool with waves, steam room, sauna, spa pools, hydroslide and toddler’s pool.
 Fantastic fun for the children, and a lovely place for adults to relax while the kids go wild!